DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-11-19-multivariate-pattern-analysis.md

-Because of the data aquisition style of fMRI, brains are parcelated into voxels--the smallest unit of (meaningful) data, around \textasciitilde{}3mm x 3mm x 3mm in size.
+Because of the data aquisition style of fMRI, brains are parcelated into voxels--the smallest unit of (meaningful) data, commonly 3mm x 3mm x 3mm in size.
 Assuming all went well, we get people's brain activity **pattern **for their viewing of each picture.
 The data structure for each subject can be thought of a giant matrix with